MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 1. When prompted, insert the credentials provided by the instructor.

+   > [!NOTE]
+   > The template provides three current VM sizes.
+Use **Standard_D2s_v5** first.
+If the deployment fails because the size is unavailable or Azure lacks capacity, delete **AZ800-L0401-RG**, repeat Task 1 to recreate it, and rerun the deployment command with `-vmSize Standard_D2s_v6`.
+If that deployment fails for the same reason, delete and recreate the resource group, then retry with `-vmSize Standard_D2s_v7`.

    >**Note**: Wait for the deployment to complete before you proceed to the next exercise.
 The deployment should take about 5 minutes.

 1. In the Azure portal, close the Cloud Shell pane.